rpearce/robertwpearce.com/src/posts/2024-01-02-static-site-theming.md

 * Provide readers with different theme options
 * Support readers' light/dark mode system preferences
-* Still look great if readers have disabled JS
 * Use patterns that can be extended to providing preferences for font families, text styling, animations, and anything you can imagine someone might want to customize for your site.
 Note: always respect user system settings first, then